 In Figure 5 we see another example, a spoofed page for the Deutsche Bank online banking page.
 This is again a well-crafted site mirroring the exact login steps of the real login page.

-Overall, this example of credential phishing is building on two main principles which make it dangerous to the unexperienced eyes.
-The first is creating a false sense of excitement of unexpected funds, with reasonable, realistic amounts, that gives the impression that it can be true.
-It also builds a feeling of urgency, so that the recipient act quickly not to miss out on the free money.
+Overall, this example of credential phishing is building on two main principles which make it dangerous to inexperienced eyes.
+The first is creating a false sense of excitement about unexpected funds, with reasonable, realistic amounts, that gives the impression that it can be true.
+It also builds a feeling of urgency, so that the recipient acts quickly not to miss out on the free money.
 This is only meant to lower the victim’s guard and blind them with false hope.

-The second is the quality of these crafted sites, which look legitimate at first, therefore reinforcing a sense of false security and convincing the user into going through with the attack.
+The second is the quality of these crafted sites, which look legitimate at first, therefore reinforcing a sense of false security and convincing the user to go through with the attack.

 As phishing attempts are becoming more sophisticated, potential victims need to be more vigilant and look for the signs that indicate this might be.